joealden/corum-client/docs/2-design.md

 #### Home Page ([`'/'`](#sub-forum-not-selected-logged-in-ui))

 This is the page that the user sees when they first visit the site.
-(At the path `'/'`) To start with, this page will only display a message to the user telling them to take some kind of action (Choose a subforum, login, signup etc.)
+(At the path `'/'`) The home page will contain helpful information about how to use the site such as how the site works and where to find things etc.

-If I have enough time, I will overhaul this page.
-The home page will have 2 different states depending on if the user is logged in or not.
-If the user _is not_ logged in, then this page will contain helpful information about how to use the site.
-If the user _is_ logged in, then this page will be like any other sub-forum page, but it will instead the users favorite subforums combined into one page.
-One consideration would be to make sure that if the user does not have an subforums in their favorites, it tells the user just that.

 #### Login Page ([`'/login'`](#login-page-ui))